kobotoolbox/docs/source/pull_data_kobotoolbox.md

 * Note your CSV needs to have at-least two columns and ensure that the columntocheckformatchingTEXT is always the first column from the left
 * TexttoCheckfor can also be referenced from an earlier field question by using `${Question}` as an example above
-* Once you have finished updating the xls you will need to upload your form from xls (do not edit it on the form builder), you will then upload your CSV the same way you would upload your images.
+* Once you have finished updating the xls you will need to upload your form from xls (do not edit it on the formbuilder), you will then upload your CSV the same way you would upload your images.
 * When you deploy your file the csv will be downloaded to the media files

 **Things to note**